-This Compensation Discussion and Analysis provides you with a detailed description of our executive compensation philosophy and programs, the compensation decisions the compensation committee (Committee) has made under those programs and the factors considered in making those decisions.
-This Compensation Discussion and Analysis focuses on the compensation of our named executive officers for 2018, who were:
+This Compensation Discussion and Analysis provides you with a detailed description of our executive compensation philosophy and programs, the compensation decisions the Committee has made under those programs and the factors considered in making those decisions.
+This Compensation Discussion and Analysis focuses on the compensation of our named executive officers for 2019, who were:

-Name Title Steven J. Johnston President and Chief Executive Officer Jacob F. Scherer Chief Insurance Officer and Executive Vice President Michael J. Sewell Chief Financial Officer and Senior Vice President Martin F. Hollenbeck Chief Investment Officer and Senior Vice President Martin J. Mullen Chief Claims Officer and Senior Vice President
+Name Title Steven J. Johnston President and Chief Executive Officer Jacob F. Scherer Chief Insurance Officer and Executive Vice President (Retired) Michael J. Sewell Chief Financial Officer and Senior Vice President Martin F. Hollenbeck Chief Investment Officer and Senior Vice President Martin J. Mullen Chief Claims Officer and Senior Vice President Stephen M. Spray Chief Insurance Officer and Senior Vice President